← Return to Insights

 3. Girlhood and womanhood are two extreme identities that women switch between mentally all the time.

 4. For marketers, this presents a unique opportunity to tap into the cultural currency of ‘girl culture’ in ways that resonate with older audiences – without diminishing their life experiences or reverting to outdated tropes.
-This

-This article was originally published to B&T
+This article was originally published on B&T

 We’ve all seen the comparisons.
 The split screen of the ‘Golden Girls’ cast next to Carie and friends in ‘And Just Like That’.
 Clearly, older women on screen don’t reflect real life.